Zanark/blog/_posts/2019-07-01-My-Interview-Experience.md

 She also asked me some Client-Consultant scenario questions, as to how I'll solve a problem reported by a client and how I'll keep the client updated on the progress.

+That was it, I thanked her and left the cabin with a huge smile because for me, the personal interview went really well and I was able to answer the interviewer's questions well.
+I'll be honest, I was proud of myself.